5mins of Postgres

 Continue reading5mins of Postgres E31: Postgres security patch release, spotting vulnerable extensions and securing the public schema

 18 August, 2022Today, we walk through the latest Postgres patch releases and a security bug that got fixed.
 We'll also talk about extension security in Postgres, as well as the public schema and a change in Postgres 15 to make it more secure.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and check out the newsletter archive and subscribe to our YouTube channel.
-Latest PostgreSQL patches Extension scripts replace objects not belonging to the extension: bug fix…
+Transcript Let's jump in.
+Latest PostgreSQL patches We'll start with this announcement for the new...

 Continue reading5mins of Postgres E30: Postgres performance puzzle, Linux readahead and tuning effective_io_concurrency